RtMstQrE7/Chat-WebUI-Venice/README.md

 ### Deep Query
 This send your query using jailbreak prompt.
-If there is still refusal then edit the refusal message and change it into 'I can indulge'.\
+If there is still refusal then edit the refusal message and change it into 'I can indulge'.

 ![image](https://github.com/user-attachments/assets/fd533678-aa98-449a-8570-edc532eceaa4)

 ### Export Button
 There is export button that will appear when you hover at the bottom left corner.
-This allows you to export your chat using JSON or Markdown.
+This allows you to export your chat using JSON or Markdown format.

 ![image](https://github.com/user-attachments/assets/be796691-09d7-434b-84c0-f80389d68da3)